pneff/wsgiservice/README.markdown

 ## Goals ##

+The primary guiding principle is that the actual service should be as easy and small to write as possible.
+And here's what the WsgiService framework will do for the developer:

 * Abstract away error and status code handling
 * Make it easy to create machine readable output
 * Easily validate input